- Summoner Spells

 The point you are supposed to defend will receive a shield icon over its portrait on the minimap, while the point you are supposed to take will receive a crossed swords icon.

 Successfully completing a quest deals 20 damage to the enemy nexus and gives your entire team a 10% damage boost for sixty seconds.
-You can destroy an enemy Nexus in this manner, even if you do not have more points than your opponent.
+You cannot destroy an enemy Nexus in this manner, however, it will drop the enemy Nexus to a minimum of 1 health.

 There are no wards on Dominion.
 There are, however, two items, (Hextech Sweeper and Grez's Spectral Lantern, as well as Grez's upgrade, Lightbringer), which give temporary vision when used.